The Blacklight Files

 Our files explore serial crime dynamics, misconceptions, and patterns through an analytical, trauma-aware lens.

-Serial psychology is often flattened into stereotypes—monsters, madness, or mystery.
+Serial psychology is often flattened into stereotypes: monsters, madness, or mystery.

-This Blacklight File examines serial psychology through a nonfiction, trauma-aware lens—focused on structure, progression, and behavior rather than myth, glamor, or spectacle.
+In reality, serial offending follows discernible behavioral patterns shaped by fantasy development, escalation, and control dynamics.
+These Blacklight Files examine serial psychology through a nonfiction, trauma-aware lens, focused on structure, progression, and behavior rather than myth, glamor, or spectacle.

 Persistent attention is reframed as passion.
 Surveillance is mislabeled as devotion.